pivotal-cf/pcf-release-notes/p1-v1.6/opsmanager_rn_1_6.md

 ### Major Features

 * EBS encryption is now available for AWS deployments.
 This enables AWS customers to have encrypted data at rest on persistent disks.

 ### API Changes
 * Previously, Ops Manager provided an API endpoint called `/api/users` that allowed for the creation of multiple user accounts, though only the first one was functional.
 To correct this, `/api/users` has been replaced by `/api/setup` that provides the same functionality for creating the first user, but does not attempt to create secondary, tertiary, etc., users, since these user accounts would not be functional.
-Please see API documentation at `http://your-ops-man-ip/docs` for more information.  **Please note that the API is not officially support and may change without warning in the future.**
+Please see API documentation at `http://your-ops-man-ip/docs` for more information. **Please note that the API is not officially supported and may change without warning in the future.**

 ### Security Features

-* Multiple CVE fixes per [pivotal.io/security](http://pivotal.io/security)
+* Multiple CVE fixes per [pivotal.io/security](http://pivotal.io/security).
 * VM passwords are now scrubbed from the output logs and replaced with asterisks.

 ### Minor Features